dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Download

 Visualizations can be downloaded using the **Download** menu.
-All visualization types support `Graphics` and `Plain data source` downloads, except for the `Pivot table` type that can be downloaded as `Table layout` and `Plain data source`.
+All visualization types support `Graphics` and `Plain data source` downloads, except for the `Pivot table` type, which can be downloaded as `Table layout` and `Plain data source`.

 ### `Graphics` download